-Jane would renew old friendships and due to lack of funds moved into an old postman's home renting a room.
+Jane Avril would renew old friendships and due to lack of funds moved into an old postman's home renting a room.

-Jane took to reminiscing and writing about those far off days and in a small way using her imagination brought them back to herself with the addition of Jane's radio playing the old melodies.
+Jane Avril took to reminiscing and writing about those far off days and in a small way using her imagination brought them back to herself with the addition of Jane's radio playing the old melodies.
 What a comfort that must have been.

-The early 1930s saw a revival in all things "naughty nineties" but Jane wisely decided to remain in retirement whilst others embarked on their 2nd coming.
+The early 1930s saw a revival in all things, 'naughty nineties' but Jane wisely decided to remain in retirement whilst others embarked on their 2nd coming.
 Jane Avril wished to age gracefully and leave her admirers to their memories of her in her prime.
 However, she was tracked down by a French newsman who conducted an interview which led to an article appearing in a Paris newspaper.

-Jose Shercliff, a journalist (who would later write her biography but only after agreeing to Jane's wishes that it be written after her death) met Jane after tracking her down and would play a significant role in her later life.
+Jose Shercliff, a journalist (who would later write her biography but only after agreeing to Jane's wishes that it be written after her death) met Jane Avril after tracking her down and would play a significant role in her later life.

-Jane due to her friendship with Jose became a frequent visitor once more to Paris.
+Jane Avril due to her friendship with Jose became a frequent visitor once more to Paris.
 She would announce her visit then eat out or in, go on walks where Jane would revisit old haunts whilst giving a vital verbal narrative.
-They would go to the theatre where Jane would lament the old days and ways of acting and dance compared to the soul less modern performances.
-Jane made plans to move back to Paris after realising how much she loved to be there and also to be closer to her friends old and new.
+They would go to the theatre where Jane would lament the old days and ways of acting and dance compared to the soulless modern performances.
+Jane Avril made plans to move back to Paris after realising how much she loved to be there and also to be closer to her friends old and new.

 Jane Avril's memoirs appeared in the Paris-Midi newspaper in 1933.

-Jane moved into a home for ageing actors and actresses which she would instantly hate.
-There was so much pettiness and bitterness where little jealousies existed towards anyone whose moment in the sun was perhaps greater then their own, blaming fates and not themselves for lack of success.
+Jane Avril moved into a home for ageing actors and actresses which she would instantly hate.
+There was so much pettiness and bitterness where little jealousies existed towards anyone whose moment in the sun was perhaps greater than their own, blaming fates and not themselves for lack of success.
 Jane would stay a few days with Jose where she shed her tears.

-From there, Jane then moved in with Marylou whilst more permanent accommodation could be found and arranged.
+From there, Jane Avril then moved in with Marylou whilst more permanent accommodation could be found and arranged.
 She fell ill there suffering from a nasal haemorrhage, her doctor insisting that she must avoid stress and worry.
 She next moved in with Marie Laurent who during a lunch shared with Jane and her guests her locally famous tale of her "walk to the front" - afterwards they raised a toast to England!

-Jane finally moved into her new home happy and able to rest among "Les Vieilles" (The Old Girls) her health improved and once more she would take up the threads of an active social life no longer alone and in isolation.
+Jane Avril finally moved into her new home happy and able to rest among "Les Vieilles" (The Old Girls) her health improved and once more she would take up the threads of an active social life no longer alone and in isolation.

 In 1935 Jane Avril was invited to dance at the Toulouse-Lautrec Ball which she accepted and looked forward to.
 However, the frock she had to wear was a caricature of what she used to wear in her heyday and she hated it and herself for performing in such circumstances, she was in tears before she went on stage but on stage she went not wanting to disappoint her admirers.